-Australians living in rural and remote areas generally experience poorer health than people living in metropolitan areas.
-They have higher rates of chronic disease and mortality, have poorer access to, and use of health services, and are also more likely to engage in behaviours associated with poorer health, and are over-represented in the child protection and youth justice sectors.
+Australians living in rural and remote areas generally experience poorer health and welfare outcomes than people living in metropolitan areas.
+They have higher rates of chronic disease and mortality, have poorer access to health services, are more likely to engage in behaviours associated with poorer health, and are over-represented in the child protection and youth justice sectors.

 are 1.3 times as high in Remote and Very remote areas as in Major cities

 due to land transport accidents is 5.4 times as high in rural and remote areas as in Major cities

 people living in Outer regional and remote areas smoke daily

 of people living in Outer regional or Remote areas do not get enough exercise